The Bad Seed: Plot

 Eight-year-old Rhoda Penmark is the only child of Christine and Kenneth Penmark.
-While she is cherished by adults for her sweet and intelligent nature, her classmates at Fern Grammar School avoid her, sensing something “isn’t quite right” about her.
+While she is cherished by adults for her sweet and intelligent nature, her classmates at Fern Grammar School avoid her, sensing something "isn't quite right" about her.

-After her husband leaves on a business trip, Christine notices Rhoda’s callous attitude regarding the sudden death of her classmate, Claude Daigle — while his death was deemed accidental, he had unexplainable crescent-shaped marks imprinted on his face.
+After her husband leaves on a business trip, Christine notices Rhoda's callous attitude regarding the sudden death of her classmate, Claude Daigle — while his death was deemed accidental, he had unexplainable crescent-shaped marks imprinted on his face.
 Christine learns that, before Claude's death, Rhoda quarreled with him over a medal for perfect penmanship that he won but that Rhoda believed she deserved.

-Rhoda’s indifference to the boy’s death causes Christine to reevaluate troubling incidents from the past, such as the mysterious deaths of her pet dog and Rhoda’s elderly babysitter.
+Rhoda's indifference to the boy's death causes Christine to reevaluate troubling incidents from the past, such as the mysterious deaths of her pet dog and Rhoda's elderly babysitter.
 Disturbed by the idea that her daughter might be behind all these tragedies, Christine investigates and discovers she was adopted by her own parents: her birth mother, Bessie Denker, was a serial killer who died in the electric chair.
-As her mental state deteriorates, Christine begins writing letters to her husband discussing Rhoda, blaming herself for passing the “bad seed” gene to their daughter.
-She never mails the letters out of fear someone will read them and call the authorities.
+As her mental state deteriorates, Christine begins writing letters to her husband discussing Rhoda, blaming herself for passing the "bad seed" gene to their daughter.
+She never mails the letters out of fear someone would read them and call the authorities.

-The only other adult aware of Rhoda’s true nature is Leroy Jessup, the maintenance man who works and lives at the Penmarks’ apartment complex, who relentlessly teases the girl regarding Claude’s death.
-She’s indifferent to his teasing until Leroy insinuates that Rhoda used her cleated shoes to beat Claude, explaining the crescent-shaped marks left on his face.
-Afraid he will expose her, she waits until Leroy is asleep before lightning his mattress ablaze and locking him inside his shed; a horrified Christine witnesses the murder from afar.
+The only other adult aware of Rhoda's true nature is Leroy Jessup, the maintenance man who works and lives at the Penmarks' apartment complex, who relentlessly teases the girl regarding Claude's death.
+She's indifferent to his teasing until Leroy insinuates that Rhoda used her cleated shoes to beat Claude, explaining the crescent-shaped marks left on his face.
+Afraid he will expose her, she waits until Leroy is asleep before lighting his mattress ablaze and locking him inside his shed; a horrified Christine witnesses the murder from afar.

 Christine confronts Rhoda, who confesses to the murders while expressing no remorse.
 Not wanting her daughter to suffer the same fate as Denker, Christine secretly gives Rhoda an overdose of sleeping pills; after destroying the unsent letters, Christine shoots herself in the head.
 The gunshot is heard by a neighbor, who breaks into the apartment and saves Rhoda.
 Christine dies in the hospital while a heartbroken Kenneth returns home.
 With all evidence of her actions destroyed, Rhoda is free to kill again.